-Ya know, the sink that makes you want to eat those last 3 pieces of pumpkin pie, finish off that bottle of wine, and slip into a food coma.
+It’s the kind of kitchen sink that you witness at 9pm on Thanksgiving… the sink that makes you want to eat those last 3 pieces of pumpkin pie, watch football, and slip into a food coma.

 The marketing world is like that.

-There are about a billion ways to market yourself.
+There are about a billion ways to market your products and services.

-One of the most frustrating things is… with the arrival of the internet, that kitchen sink gets more and more full every single day.
+And with the arrival of the internet, that kitchen sink grows bigger every day.

-There are always new ways to market yourself, particularly online.
+There are always new marketing methods to try.